 We recovered a settlement of $415,000 for a client who was trampled during a “Black Friday” sales event.

-We recovered a settlement of $250,000 for a client whose vehicle was hit head-on by a drunk driver, arguing that the value of the case was based on what a jury would likely award in punitive damages rather than the client’s modest medical bills alone.
-This settlement was almost 10 times the value of the medical bills associated with their treatment.
+We recovered a settlement of $250,000 for a client who was hit head-on by a drunk driver, arguing that the value of the case was based on what a jury would likely award in punitive damages rather than the client’s modest medical bills alone.
+This settlement was almost 10 times the value of the medical bills associated with his treatment.